mikedilger/mosaic-spec/docs/record.md

 Records MUST be fully validated by servers upon receipt except for the steps marked CLIENTS ONLY.

-Validation steps
+Validation steps:

 1. The length must be between 208 and 1048576 bytes.
 2. The length must equal 208 + LenTPad + LenPPad.
-3. The Signing public key must be validated according to the [cryptography](cryptography.md) key validation checks.
+3. The Signing public key MUST be validated according to the [cryptography](cryptography.md) key validation checks.
-4. The Author public key must be validated according to the [cryptography](cryptography.md) key validation checks.
+4. The Author public key MUST be validated according to the [cryptography](cryptography.md) key validation checks.
-5. CLIENTS ONLY: The Signing public key must be verified to be a non-revoked subkey of the Author via the Author's [bootstrap](bootstrap.md).
+5. CLIENTS ONLY: The Signing public key MUST be verified to be a non-revoked subkey of the Author via the Author's [bootstrap](bootstrap.md).
 6. Take a BLAKE3 hash of `[112:]`, unkeyed, and extend to 64 bytes of output using BLAKE3's `finalize_xof()` function.
 7. Verify the hash: Compare bytes `[0:40]` of this hash with bytes `[72:112]` of the record.
-They MUST match.
+They must match or validation has failed.
 8. Verify the ID timestamp: bytes `[64:72]` must be equal to bytes `[192:200]`.
 9. Verify the signature: The signature must be a valid EdDSA ed25519 signature of the full 64-byte BLAKE3 hash taken in step 6 with the signing public key.
 10. Bytes 70 and 71 must be 0.
 11. Reserved flags must be 0.
-12. CLIENTS ONLY: Application specific validation should be performed.
+12. CLIENTS ONLY: Application specific validation SHOULD be performed.